static-motion/PizzaApp/README.md

 🔗 **Dependencies:**
 - References each of the **Tiers** that needs to be tested.
 - Relies on the usage of an already implemented Test framework.
-Currently NUnit is used in the template, but the developer is free to use any Test framework preferred.
+Currently [**NUnit**](https://nunit.org/) is used in the template, but the developer is free to use any Test framework preferred (e.g. xUnit, MSTest, etc).

 ---